Neo4jSolutions/sankey-exercise/README.md

-# Neo4j Solutions Sankey Chart Excercise
+# Neo4j Solutions Sankey Chart Exercise

 This repository contains a functioning React web app that displays a sankey chart.